stephanpieterse/pyblend-animidi/readme.md

             createNewAction: True
             # specified in milliseconds. can be negative. integers only
             objectDelay = 0
-            # if this is true, the cycle_sequences section will be read and used along with the blenderObjects
+            # if this is True, the cycle_sequences section will be read and used along with the blenderObjects
             parseCycleSequences: True

         soundOptions: